carbon-language/carbon-lang/llvm/docs/CommandGuide/FileCheck.rst

    }

-"``CHECK-NEXT:``" directives reject the input unless there is exactly one newline between it an the previous directive.
+"``CHECK-NEXT:``" directives reject the input unless there is exactly one newline between it and the previous directive.
 A "``CHECK-NEXT:``" cannot be the first directive in a file.

 The "CHECK-NOT:" directive